This page is for anyone who has been referred to our Breast Care Unit.

 We aim to offer you same-day consultation and investigation with a member of the breast care team, though this is not always possible.
 If you need any further investigations, such as a mammogram (breast x-ray) or biopsy, you may be in the unit between two to four hours.
 Please make provisions for this, such as bringing snack or refreshments.

-• You will be referred onto 2WW pathway by your GP (or within King’s).
+1. You have been referred to an appointment by your GP (or within King’s).

-• A member of the medical team (consultant, clinical fellow, registrar or foundation year doctor) will take your medical history and complete a clinical examination.
+3. A member of the medical team (consultant, clinical fellow and registrar or foundation year doctor) will take your medical history and complete a clinical examination.

-If your consultant is not concerned by findings on the diagnostic tests, you will be reassured and discharged.
+If a biopsy is not required you will be reassured and discharged.

-• If your breast or radiology consultant is concerned by the findings of the diagnostic tests and a biopsy is taken, this will be discussed with you.
-If you then have any further concerns, a breast clinical nurse specialist (CNS) can talk you through the next steps.
+6. If your breast or radiology consultant is concerned by the findings of the diagnostic tests and a biopsy is taken, this will be discussed with you.
+If you then have any further concerns there will be support available.

-• You will be asked to return to the clinic in one week for the results of your biopsy.
+7. Before you leave you will be provided with an appointment to return to the clinic in approximately one to two weeks for the results of your biopsy

-Our Breast care pathway for diagnostic tests (2WW) and Breast care pathway glossary of terms have more details.
+Our What to expect at your breast care appointment and Breast care glossary of terms leaflets have more details.

 Preparing for your appointment